6 Different Types of Hair Weaves

 This will allow you to sew the weave into the braid.
 This thin weft is nearly indistinguishable from natural hair, allowing you to maintain a natural appearance without worrying about people noticing you’re wearing a weave.

-6. Drawstring Weaves
+6. Drawstring Weave

 A drawstring weave is the last on our list of the different types of hair weaves, but this doesn’t make it any less good.